Red Kite Explorer Fund Ltd

 During summer 2011, what Reuters dubbed a "summer shoot-out" occurred between "two of the biggest copper traders in the business" as Barclays Capital bet on prices of the red metal rising, while Red Kite expected them to fall, and "Red Kite won, hands down" [Reuters, 23 December 2011].

 Describing Red Kite as having "the most renowned trading team in metals", Reuters pointed out that: "Known for its connections in China, Red Kite decided demand from the world's biggest copper consumer was suffering from a spike to $10,000 a tonne in copper earlier in the year.
 It shorted the market".
 Barclays' losses were estimated at tens of millions of dollars on the London Metal Exchange (LME), compounded by its losses on aluminium futures [Reuters, ibid].

 On November 19 2012, London-domiciled, TSX and AIM-listed, base and precious metals exploration company Orsu Metals announced it had signed a "non-binding term sheet" with RK Mine Finance (Master)Fund II LP.

 Subject to certain conditions, Red Kite would supply sub-ordinated secured debt finance facilities of up to $25 million for Orsu's Karchiga Project in Kazakhstan.
 In return, Red Kite would secure 100% of any future annual production of copper concentrate during the "life" of the mine.

-Under the terms of the agreement, Red Kite will pay $15 million for a 1-percent net smelter royalty in Dumont [Stockwatch 9 May 2013].
+Under the terms of the agreement, Red Kite would pay US$15 million for a 1-percent net smelter royalty in Dumont [Stockwatch 9 May 2013].